 WHO WE ARE & WHAT WE STAND FOR

 Una Ricci is a concept store unlike any other, the first of its kind in the Philippines.
 Majority of our fashion pieces are made for women and we also cater to those who prefer custom-made pieces with Una Ricci Label, that proudly underscores slow fashion.
 Our growing menswear category features casual, comfortable, everyday fashion.
 Also, amidst the pandemic, we have been carrying Covid19-protective essentials, giving priority to our health and safety.
 What’s more, you will find items that are exclusively curated by us as we evolve and offer a brand new merchandise mix not only for your wardrobe but also for your home, your health, and your travels.
 Our fashion pieces—our labor of love—that are proudly made in the Philippines are complemented by our product lines that are designed and made in various parts of Europe, the US, and Asia with our goal to share an extension of ourselves—our interests and preferences, what we find both useful and fascinating—and provide you with a distinctively satisfying, one-of-a-kind shopping experience.
 And of course, at the same time make your everyday lives and your loved ones’ more beautiful and more interesting.
 At Una Ricci, all our items are made (our clothing pieces), curated, and sold with love.
 2021 was about revamping our store and introducing an all-new Una Ricci that’s not limited to fashion, but an avenue for items that are classic, sophisticated, quirky, and playful—and offering a sense of exclusivity all under one roof.
-This 2022, whether you visit us viritually or in our Una Ricci Atelier (and soon in our BGC store), there will truly always be an element of surprise.
+This 2023, whether you visit us viritually or in our Una Ricci Atelier or any of our BGC stores (in Uptown and Mitsukoshi malls), there will truly always be an element of surprise.

 Nina Ricci Eleazar graduated from De La Salle University with a Bachelor of Science in Business Administration major in Entrepreneurship in 1999.
 She began her career in marketing for restaurants, bars, and a liquor company for over 9 years and then moved onto becoming the Director for their family businesses.
 This included Voice Over Internet Protocol company, a call center, as well as a restaurant and bar in Boracay.
 She presently handles a build and sell business in Busuanga, Palawan.
 She provided marketing consultancies, did events, and was able to turn around two bankrupt companies to becoming cashflow positive.
 She delved into the fashion industry in 2011 with Una Ricci, a local brand initially selling imported and unique fashion accessories using metals, crystals, and glass pearls, handmade and designed by European designers, and also being sold in Europe.
 She has also consigned these pieces to a number of specialty stores around the malls in Metro Manila.
 She took a hiatus in 2014, becoming a mother of 2, she wanted to be hands-on during her children’s formative years.
 She re-launched Una Ricci as a fashion brand in 2018 and is in the process of expansion (in 2020), with a store in Power Plant Mall, Rockwell; pivoting to Covid-19 protection since March; and offering formal wear for men and women and bespoke pieces later in the year.
 Una Ricci as a retail store features its in-house brand Una Ricci and curated international and local pieces.
 With this businesswoman’s resurgence, she said she ‘feels alive now more than ever, breathes through hard work, and never complains working like an employee and being CEO at the same time.’